Potter School Reception

 President’s Welcome Reception

-PTG President Paul Brown invites you to join him in a fun-filled evening of food, entertainment and socializing.
+PTG President Paul Brown invites you to join him in a relaxing evening featuring classic rock band Triple Play with Paul Coates, Dave Delucia, Mickey McAdams and a special guest.
+Sample the food, socialize and enjoy the music.
 Everyone is welcome!

 Exhibit Hall Opening